June is Alzheimer’s and Brain Health Awareness Month- Five Tips to Help Focus on Brain Health This Month

 Brain health is an easy topic to take for granted.
 But as we come out of an extended Pandemic Pause, it gives us a good reminder to take the proper precautions to keep our most valuable asset on the top of its game.
 Here are a few quick reminders to help prioritize brain health- now more than ever!

 1. Meet the Party!
 Did you know that having meaningful connections with others is one of the best ways to keep your brain and memory healthy?
 From studies on the Blue Zones (locations throughout the world where people live the longest) to long-standing studies on healthy living seniors (the 90+ study)- your brain benefits from connecting with others.
 At Meet Hospitality, we make gathering with others our business.
-Whether gathering close friends for an unforgettable milestone celebration or re-connecting with co-workers, Meet Hospitality has the perfect location.
+Whether gathering close friends for an unforgettable milestone celebration or re-connecting with co-workers, Meet Hospitality has the perfect Manhattan venue.

 3. Meet the Sheets!
 One of the most important factors in a healthy brain well into one’s senior years is getting enough rest.
 Insomnia and sleep apnea are conditions that have long-term effects on brain health, mental health, and physical health.
 If you know that you suffer from one of these conditions, it is well worth the time and effort to address the condition early on so that it doesn’t take a long-term toll.